 |SERIE A ROUND 18

-Since an Alessio Cerci-inspired Torino was the first team to deny the Lupi three points back in November, many teams have set up with a deep midfield to force Roma to break them down in numbers without allowing space between the lines.
-It just so happens that Juve is the team best equipped to handle that exact game-plan, and they carried it out to perfection.
+Since an Alessio Cerci-inspired Torino were the first team to deny the Lupi three points back in November, many teams have set up with a deep midfield to force Roma to break them down in numbers without allowing space between the lines.
+It just so happens that Juve are the team best equipped to handle that exact gameplan, and they carried it out to perfection.

 Conte has been the focus of some criticism recently, with Juventus’ elimination from the Champions League forcing many to question his tactical qualities.
 But, when it comes to domestic matters, he is proving that he has what it takes to react to the strengths and weaknesses of opponents and adapt his men appropriately.
 Other than a lethargic display away to Inter and five minutes of madness in Florence, the Bianconeri have been near untouchable.